The value of speed

 Many companies seek to improve “business agility” (names vary from company to company, but the underlying pattern is the same), the possibility to respond more flexible to changing internal and external demands.
 What they do not take into account that this kind of flexibility requires very short IT lead times.

-The ongoing digital transformation means that IT has become inseparable for business.
+The ongoing digital transformation means that IT has become inseparable from business.
 IT and business have become the same.
 You cannot change any business feature anymore without touching IT.
 If you still think in strictly separated IT and business departments you have missed an essential consequence of digital transformation – you are not a digital leader but a digital laggard.

 This also means that your IT lead times delimit the agility and flexibility you can achieve in your business.
 The shorter, the better, the more flexible you can (re)act.
 Intraday lead times enable you to become really flexible and responsive with respect to changing external and internal demands.